 The City Manager designates the Chief Financial Officer as the City's chief investment officer.
-The Treasury rTreasurer, Controller, and Treasury Analyst are designated as additional investment officers.
+The TreasurerAssistant CFO, ControllerChief Accountant, and Treasury Analyst are designated as additional investment officers.
 The Chief Financial Officer is responsible for the City's comprehensive cash management program, including the administration of the Investment Policies.
 The Chief Financial Officer is responsible for considering the quality and capability of staff involved in investment management and procedures.
-The Chief Financial Officer shall be responsible for authorizing investments and the Treasury Treasurer shall account for investments and pledged collateral in order to maintain appropriate internal controls.
-The Controller shall be responsible for recording investments in the City's books of accounts.
+The Chief Financial Officer shall be responsible for authorizing investments and the Treasurer Assistant CFO shall account for investments and pledged collateral in order to maintain appropriate internal controls.
+The Controller Chief Accountant shall be responsible for recording investments in the City's books of accounts.
 The Internal Audit staff shall audit records monthly and the external auditors will review for management controls on investments and adherence to policy as required by law.